 Safety For You And The Bugs:

 It is very important that you maintain a distance between yourself and the bugs as some can be poisonous and can hurt you when disturbed.
-The same way, we as humans and photographers, should make sure that we do not disturb the bugs or harm them or destroy/disturb their habitat.
+In the same way, we as humans and photographers should make sure that we do not disturb the bugs or harm them or destroy/disturb their habitat.
 Also, approach them slowly and be very patient.

 If you need to take your photography to the next level by understanding light, make sure you check out Understanding Light by Photzy.